Bounded Solutions in Incompressible Hydrodynamics: Proof the Main Result

 Now, let us assume that $u(t) - u(0) \in \mc S'_h$ for all $t \in [0, T[$.
 We take the convolution of $u(t) - u(0)$ with $K_\epsilon$ to find that $u_\epsilon(t) - u(0)$ also lies in $L^\infty \cap \mc S'_h$, but only for $t \in ]\epsilon, T - \epsilon[$, as the condition $u(t) - u(0) \in \mc S'_h$ does not hold on the extension for $t \notin [0, T[$, as $u(0)$ need not be in $\mc S'_h$.
 Since $u_\epsilon (t) - u(0)$ is a $C^1$ function with respect to time, we can differentiate.
 The derivative $\partial_t u_\epsilon$ will then be found as the $L^\infty$ limit of the difference quotients, and will therefore also be an element of $L^\infty \cap \mc S'_h$,

 This implies that the polynomial $\nabla Q_\epsilon (t)$ from \eqref{eq:nonRegTimeEQ1} must also be in $\mc S'_h$ if $t \in ]\epsilon, T - \epsilon[$, and so must be zero on that time interval.
 Therefore, $\nabla Q \equiv 0$ in $\mc D' (]0, T[ \times \R^d)$.
-This means that $u$ solves the projected system \eqref{eq:EulerP}, we just have to check the assertion concerning the initial datum for the velocity.
+This means that $u$ solves the projected system \eqref{eq:c2EulerP}, we just have to check the assertion concerning the initial datum for the velocity.

 Since the function $u$ solves the projected equation, we may use it to prove that $u$ is in fact $C^1_T(\dot{B}^{-1}_{\infty, \infty})$ regular.
-The $C^1$ time regularity implies that $u$ will be a weak solution of the projected equation with initial datum $u(0)$, as in Definition \ref{d:EulerP}.
+The $C^1$ time regularity implies that $u$ will be a weak solution of the projected equation with initial datum $u(0)$, as in Definition \ref{d:c2EulerP}.

 Lastly, since $u$ solves the projected problem with initial datum $u(0)$, it must solve the Euler system with the datum $u(0)$.
-Therefore, $u$ is a weak solution of the Euler equations, as in Definition \ref{d:weakEuler} with both initial data $u_0$ and $u(0)$, and so $u_0 - u(0)$ must be a constant function, as shown in Subsection \ref{ss:C1proof} above. \end{proof}
+Therefore, $u$ is a weak solution of the Euler equations, as in Definition \ref{d:c2weakEuler} with both initial data $u_0$ and $u(0)$, and so $u_0 - u(0)$ must be a constant function, as shown in Subsection \ref{ss:c2C1proof} above.
+This shows the equivalence of points \textit{(i)} and \textit{(ii)}.

+Now that we have established that \textit{(i)} and \textit{(ii)} are equivalent, we may focus on the last three points.
+Of course, \textit{(iii)} implies \textit{(ii)}.
+And if $u$ is a solution of the projected problem, so that \textit{(i)} holds, we must have